Course on health systems strengthening for improved TB prevention and care

 - Rifat Atun, Professor of Global Health Systems, Harvard T.H.
 Chan School of Public Health;

-- Alexandre Lourenço, President of the Portuguese Association of Hospital Managers, Coimbra Hospital and University Centre, Nova School of Business and Economics;
+- Alexandre Lourenço, President of the Portuguese Association of Hospital Managers, Coimbra Hospital and Universitary Centre, Nova School of Business and Economics

-In addition to the core trainers, guest experts will contribute to the delivery of the course.
+In addition to the core team of trainers and module leaders, invited experts and facilitators will contribute to the delivery of the course

 Target groups and priority countries